mattydevicce/pluto/u4-ruby-on-rails/d24-riding-rails/morning-exercise/mornex.md

 Keeping track of your answers (and the SQL query that gave you the answer) in a file called `nba_queries.sql`, figure out the appropriate SQL commands to return the following:

 1. All columns for all players from the New York Knicks (NYK).
-1. All columns for all players from the Indiana Pacers (IND) who are under 26 years old.
+2. All columns for all players from the Indiana Pacers (IND) who are under 26 years old.
-1. All columns for all players, ordered from least points scored to most points scored.
+3. All columns for all players, ordered from least points scored to most points scored.
-1. Name and Points per game (points/games), for the players with the top 20 points per game.
+4. Name and Points per game (points/games), for the players with the top 20 points per game.
-1. The average age for all players.
+5. The average age for all players.
-1. The average age for all players on the Oklahoma City Thunder (OKC).
+6. The average age for all players on the Oklahoma City Thunder (OKC).
-1. The average age for all players who played more than 40 games.
+7. The average age for all players who played more than 40 games.

 ## Bonus
 1. The team and total points scored from all players on that team (team points) ordered from most team points to least.
-1. The age and the average points per game for that age, ordered from oldest to youngest for all ages.
+2. The age and the average points per game for that age, ordered from oldest to youngest for all ages.
-1. The team and the the number of players who score above 12 points per game on that team, ordered from the most number of players to the least number of players.
+3. The team and the the number of players who score above 12 points per game on that team, ordered from the most number of players to the least number of players.

+SELECT __ FROM __ ORDER BY __
+SELECT __ FROM __ LIMIT __